disdi/germanbook/src/chapter_1.md

 ### -ich

+In German, nouns ending with "-ich" are typically Masculine.

 Masculine    | Feminine| Neutral
 -------------|---------|---------
  der Teppich |   X     | X

 ### -ismus

+In German, nouns ending with "-ismus" are typically Masculine.

 Masculine       | Feminine| Neutral
 ----------------|---------|---------